mapzen/metro-extracts/docs/overview.md

 # Download OpenStreetMap data with Metro Extracts

-Metro Extracts are chunks of [OpenStreetMap](https://www.openstreetmap.org) data clipped to a rectangular region surrounding a particular city or region of interest.
+Metro Extracts are chunks of [OpenStreetMap](https://www.openstreetmap.org) (OSM) data clipped to a rectangular region surrounding a particular city or region of interest.
 Data is available for locations around the world.

 To download the OSM data, go to the Metro Extracts download page at https://mapzen.com/data/metro-extracts/ and either choose a popular city extract or request a custom extract using the search bar.